PexMk/mooziii/README.md

 - 🔭 I’m currently working on HGLaborSurvival
 - 🌱 I’m currently learning kotlin
-- 🤔 I’m looking for help with custom mobs
+- 🤔 I’m looking for help with custom portals
 - 💬 Ask me about Spigot
 - 📫 How to reach me: not at all
 - ⚡ Fun fact: idk